DavideDeMarchi/vois/README.md

 package **vois/vuetify**: classes to simplify the development of GUIs using ipyvuetify (each source file contains a wrapper to simplify the usage of a ipyvuetify widget)

+package **vois/geo**: classes to display geospatial content on an interactive map, using ipyleaflet

 ## License